-Authors taking part in the Bookfeast Festival this year included: Atinuke, Sarah Courtauld, Julia Golding, Adam & Charlotte Guillain, A.F.
+Authors taking part in the Bookfeast Festival in 2016 included: Atinuke, Sarah Courtauld, Julia Golding, Adam & Charlotte Guillain, A.F.
 Harrold, Cas Lester, Gill Lewis, M.G.
 Leonard, Christopher Lloyd, Lauren St John, Robin Stevens, Sean Taylor, Sam Watkins, Marcia Williams and Katherine Woodfine.

 Events varied from ‘sing-alongs’ with pirates to African storytelling, practical sessions on how to write crime fiction and mysteries, and stories featuring talking beetles, Jekyll and Hyde teachers, dragons, unconventional fairies and dogs of all shapes and sizes.
 One courageous author brought along her own inspiration for her latest series – Murphy the Leonberger (see photos below) who wowed his audience with his passion for sausages and his high fives.

 “I loved meeting Murphy the dog and seeing him perform his tricks on stage.”
-Y3 pupil, Holy Trinity School, Chipping Norton
+Y3 pupil, Holy Trinity primary school, Chipping Norton

 For more information about the Bookfeast Schools Festival contact firstname.lastname@example.org